 Tableau is optimized for in-memory data extracts, which generates management and governance challenges over time.
-Looker’s agile modeling, centralized layer develops a trusted environment for all users to communicate without any data extraction.
+Looker’s agile modeling, centralized layer develops a trusted environment for all users to communicate without data extraction.

-Power BI is a cloud offering, which can be deployed only on Microsoft’s Azure public cloud environment and that limits future flexibility.
-Looker’s multi cloud flexibility overcomes this challenge by offering modern cloud and on-premise SQL database solutions by future-proofing your data strategy.
+Power BI is a cloud offering, which can be deployed only on Microsoft’s Azure public cloud environment, and that limits future flexibility.
+Looker’s multi-cloud flexibility overcomes this challenge by offering modern cloud and on-premise SQL database solutions by future-proofing your data strategy.

 Sisense’s ElastiCube architecture creates complex deployments as users attempt to scale.
 With Looker’s centralized modeling layer, you can define business rules that can be accessed by both users and downstream processes.

-MicroStrategy’s centralized semantic layer needs skillful IT resources, that drive bottlenecks and limit the activity.
+MicroStrategy’s centralized semantic layer needs skillful IT resources that drive bottlenecks and limit the activity.
 LookML centralized, accessible modeling layer of Looker allows more users to collaborate.

 Both QlikView and Qlik Sense need data extraction to a proprietary in-memory database.
 Looker’s centrally managed modeling layer promotes dimensions reusability and checks as business rules only need to be determined once without extracts.

 Looker publicly doesn’t release pricing information.
-Instead, offers a customized plan based on the number of users and scale of deployment.
+Instead, it offers a customized plan based on the number of users and scale of deployment.
 Pricing is designed to fit businesses of all sizes.
 Looker pricing specialists work directly with you to ensure an ideal business pricing structure for your business.